friscolt/friscolt.github.io/index.md

-* June 18, 2024: I had the pleasure to be Presentation Chair at the [LatinX in Computer Vision (LXCV)](https://www.latinxinai.org/cvpr-2024) at the 2023 [Computer Vision and Pattern Recognition (CVPR)](https://cvpr2023.thecvf.com) Conference, Seattle, WA 🇺🇸
+* Jun 18, 2024: I had the pleasure to be Presentation Chair at the [LatinX in Computer Vision (LXCV)](https://www.latinxinai.org/cvpr-2024) at the 2024 [Computer Vision and Pattern Recognition (CVPR)](https://cvpr2023.thecvf.com) Conference, Seattle, WA 🇺🇸

 >> ![ ](/files/cvpr24.jpeg)